 “One of the highlights of my academic career arrives every semester when the feedback from students rolls in.
 When I receive good feedback it silences the imposter syndrome I normally battle on a daily basis.
 But the types of feedback that make me feel the most positive come from students who praise me for looking like them and doing what I do.
 It is part of what fuels my academic ambition.”

-Dr Deborah Gabriel, Founder and CEO of Black British Academics said:
+Dr Deborah Gabriel, Founder and Director of Black British Academics said:

 “I have found that on a personal level there are five key areas in which to be proactive: voice, visibility, opportunity, priority and community.
 I took the decision early on that I will work proactively to use my voice both in the physical and virtual worlds, to ensure that I am never invisible.

 Within my institution, I always take advantage of staff development opportunities that are available (e.g. leadership course, bid writing academy, internal grants, opportunity to lead on course units etc.) and I use my voice to speak out if I feel opportunities that should be available to me are denied.
 I ensure that in my own teaching practice and research, racialised experiences are included and given the priority so deserved.

 My community, which consists of multiple spheres from family and long-term friendships to students and staff of colour within and beyond Black British Academics’ networks – are both my strength and survival.
 My community motivates me to survive and thrive within a Eurocentric space dominated by whiteness, power and privilege.

 Being a Black female is a unique gender identity as being a woman in the academy means being a white woman, still able to enjoy power and privilege and still able to exclude women of colour and ignore our experiences while claiming to be victims of inequality.